vercel/modelfusion/docs/guide/index.md

 :::note

 ModelFusion is in its initial development phase.
-Until version 1.0 there may be breaking changes, because I am still exploring the API design.
+The main API is now mostly stable, but until version 1.0 there may be minor breaking changes.
 Feedback and suggestions are welcome.

 :::